-- Curtains were provided in consulting rooms to maintain patients' privacy and dignity during examinations, investigations and treatments. - We noted that consultation and treatment room doors were closed during consultations; conversations taking place in these rooms could not be overheard. - Incoming telephone calls and private conversations between patients and staff at the reception desk could be overheard by others.
+- Curtains were provided in consulting rooms to maintain patients' privacy and dignity during examinations, investigations and treatments. - We noted that consultation and treatment room doors were closed during consultations; conversations taking place in these rooms could not be overheard. - Incoming telephone calls answered by reception staff and private conversations between patients and reception staff, that took place at the reception desk, could be overheard by others.
 However, when discussing patients' treatment staff were careful to keep confidential information private.
+A queuing system was in operation to further aid confidentiality in this area of the practice.
 Staff told us that a private room was available near the reception desk should a patient wish a more private area in which to discuss any issues.

-We received 41 patient comment cards.
-Thirty eight comments were positive about the service patients experienced at Medway Medical Centre.
-Three comments were negative about the service patients experienced at the practice but there were no common themes.
+We received 20 patient comment cards.
+Eighteen comments were positive about the service patients experienced at King George Road Surgery.
+Two comments indicated patients sometimes experienced difficulties in booking an appointment that suited their needs.
 Patients indicated that they felt the practice offered a friendly service and staff were helpful and caring.
 They said their dignity was maintained, they were treated with respect and the practice was always clean and tidy.